U.S. Sanctions against Russia: A Costly Compliance Conundrum

 Borderless Currency for Borderless Crimes

-Given that the sanctions are becoming more stringent as the invasion become more brutal, lawyers for the world’s biggest financial institutions and crypto exchanges are understandably concerned with figuring out what all this means in terms of reputational risk.
+Given that these sanctions are becoming more stringent as the invaders becomes more brutal and as more of Putin’s human rights atrocities come to light, lawyers for the world’s biggest financial institutions and crypto exchanges are understandably concerned as they try to figure out what all this means in terms of reputational risk.

 How do legitimate players protect themselves from unwittingly getting dragged into this tragic drama of crime and punishment?